myelintek/documentation/user/dataset.rst

 #) Select the dataset to clone.

     .. note::
-        Datasets beloning to the current project are not listed here.
+        Datasets belonging to the current project are not listed here.
         To modify such a dataset and to preserve its current data, :ref:`snapshot the dataset <snapshot-dataset>` instead.

 #) For cloning a mounted remote dataset, select the import method: